 Working with Forms, Responses and Custom DB

 This example will let you generate a special URL using the API.
-Then using this URL will allow you to display the NestForms website within the iframe.
-This might be useful for example when you want to login your client automatically within your intranet without the need for them to login.
+This URL will allow you to display the NestForms website within an iframe.
+This might be useful, for example, when you want to login your client automatically within your intranet without the need for them to login.